muratkeremozcan/react-hooks-in-action-with-cypress/README.md

 yarn test # run unit tests with jest

-# use server-test to start the app and run e2e (the app should not already be running)
+# use server-test to start the ui & api servers and run e2e
 yarn server:test
 ```